sclavijosuero/cypress-ajv-schema-validator/README.md

 });
 ```

-Example providing an OpenAPI 3.0.1 or Swagger 2.0 schema documents:
+Example providing an OpenAPI 3.0.1 or Swagger 2.0 schema documents and path to the schema definition:

 ```js
 cy.request('GET', 'https://awesome.api.com/users/1').then(response => {